How I Built a Privacy-First Smart Pet Monitoring System for My Senior Cats

 Want a Smart Pet Monitoring System Built for Your Home?

 Whether you have dogs, cats, or any other furry family member, Serenity Smart Homes can design a local, subscription-free pet monitoring setup that fits your space.
-Book your complimentary 15-minute discovery call and let’s talk about what your pets — and your peace of mind — actually need.
+Book a free 30-minute discovery call and I’ll listen to what your pets, and your peace of mind, actually need.
+The Planning Ahead Home Safety and Technology Assessment is available in-person across South Jersey, Southeastern PA, and Northern Delaware.
+The Remote Safety Snapshot is available anywhere in the world.